GRTLCollaboration/GRChombo/README.md

 On your local Paraview client, again click  the connect icon and choose the connection configured in the earlier step.
 This should now have opened a connection to fawcett that you can use to access your data using `File->Open`.
+You are now ready to start visualising your binary black holes!
-We will go over any smaller points in the tutorial if necessary.
-You should now be able to see your two black holes!
+We will go over some basics of using Paraview in the hands-on tutorial.

 For more detailed information, consult the [wiki](https://github.com/GRChombo/GRChombo/wiki/).